Do you want to buy land in Nigeria? Do you want to invest in landed property (real estate)? If yes then this article is for you.

 There are things to consider before buying land in Nigeria and if you do not take these factors into consideration, you may end up buying the wrong land.

 Buying land is a long-term investment, which is why you must be careful and put necessary factors into consideration before doing so.

 There are situations in Nigeria where people buy land which they thought was genuine and later lost it to another buyer.
 In other situations, some landowners sell their land to different people and the land ended up becoming a land in dispute.

 Also, there are situations where people buy land for certain purposes and later discover that the land cannot serve the purpose for which they bought it.

 10 Things to Consider Before Buying a Land in Nigeria

-In this article I intend to show you factors to put into consideration in order not to make mistakes while buying a land in Nigeria.
+In this article, I intend to show you factors to put into consideration in order not to make mistakes while buying land in Nigeria.

 Now let’s look at what you must consider before buying a land in Nigeria: